V1T: large-scale mouse V1 response prediction using a Vision Transformer: Results

 \section{Results}

-Our goal is to improve V1 response prediction with an architecture that generalizes across animals.
-Here, we first discuss the final core architecture chosen after the Bayesian hyperparameter optimization, followed by a comparison of our proposed core against a baseline linear-nonlinear model and the previous state-of-the-art CNN model~\citep{lurz2021generalization} on two large-scale mouse V1 datasets.
-Finally, we analyze the trained core module and present the insights that can be gained from it.
+Here, we first discuss the final core architecture chosen after the Bayesian hyperparameter optimization, followed by a comparison of our proposed core against baseline models on the two large-scale mouse V1 datasets.
+Moreover, we analyze the trained core module and present the insights that can be gained from it.
+We present the cross-animal and cross-dataset generalization in Appendix~\ref{appendix:generalization}.

-\textbf{Tuning} We first looked at how hyperparameters of ViT and V{ 1}T affect model performance.
+\textbf{V{ 1}T benefits from smaller and overlapping patches} .
+We first looked at how hyperparameters of ViT and V{ 1}T affect model performance.
 We observed the predictive performance to be quite sensitive towards number of patches, patch size and patch stride.
 The most performant models used a patch size of 8 and a stride size of 1, thus extracting the maximum number of patches.
 We note that this allows the readout to learn a mapping from the shared core representation of the stimulus to the cortical position of each neuron that spans across the whole image, and not just a part of the image.
-Since the visual receptive fields of neurons are distributed across a large area of the monitor given the size of the recorded cortical area, this leads to more accurate response predictions from the model. \worsen{Furthermore, we found that the two efficient tokenizers, SPT and CCT, whose aim is to reduce the number of patches, both failed to improve the model performance, reiterating that a finer tiling of the image is crucial for accurate predictions of cortical activity.} In line with recent studies on efficient Transformers~\cite{hassani2021escaping, geiping2022cramming}, we observed no empirical difference between the choice of learnable and sinusoidal positional embedding, and that the inclusion of the \texttt{[cls]} token had little to no effect in the representation learning task. \worsen{Moreover, we found that the LSA attention mechanism, which encourages the model to learn from inter-tokens by masking out the diagonal self-token, led to worse performance, suggesting information from adjacent patches in this task is not as influential as it is in image classification.}
+Since the visual receptive fields of neurons are distributed across a large area of the monitor given the size of the recorded cortical area, this leads to more accurate response predictions from the model.
+Furthermore, we found that the two efficient tokenizers, SPT and CCT, whose aim is to reduce the number of patches, both failed to improve the model performance, reiterating that a finer tiling of the image is crucial for accurate predictions of cortical activity.
+Moreover, we found that the LSA attention mechanism, which encourages the model to learn from inter-tokens by masking out the diagonal self-token, led to worse performance, suggesting information from adjacent patches in this task is not as influential as it is in image classification.
+Appendix~\ref{appendix:hyperparameters} details the importance of each hyperparameter and the test performance trade-off among the various tokenizers and attention mechanisms.
+Lastly, we found that V{ 1}T with layer-wise \texttt{B-MLP} modules yields the best results, indicating that the modulation introduced by behavioral information varies as the core learns different visual representations at deep layers.
+Further analysis and discussion on the \texttt{B-MLP} module are presented in Appendix~\ref{appendix:bmlp-activation}.